microsoft/Fabric-metadata-scanning/README.md

 ### Using Service Principal(Recommended):
 5. On the app's left bar click on Certificates & secrets and create new client secret.
 You will get a secret value, copy that value to a safe place.
 6. In Azure Portal create a Key Vault (under your/new Resource Group).
-7. Set access: In the Key Vault left bar under access control, add yourself a Key Vault Administrator role assignment , and your application as Key Vault Certificate User.
+7. Set access: In the Key Vault left bar under access control, add yourself as a Key Vault Administrator role assignment, and your application as Key Vault Certificate User.
 8. Create a secret inside the Key Vault (Secrets -> Generate/Import -> paste the secret value you copied in step 5 and pick you secret name -> Create).
 9. Create a certificate in the Key Vault (Certificates -> Generate/Import -> pick certificate name and subject -> Generate).
 Use the key vault, secret and certificate names in the configuration file.
 10. Download the current version of the certificate to your local machine.
 11. Go back to your app and upload the certificate (Certificates & secrets -> Certificates -> Upload certificate).
-12. [Create a security group](https://learn.microsoft.com/en-us/entra/fundamentals/how-to-manage-groups#create-a-basic-group-and-add-members) , and add your app as a member.
+12. [Create a security group](https://learn.microsoft.com/en-us/entra/fundamentals/how-to-manage-groups#create-a-basic-group-and-add-members) , and add your app as an owner.
-13. Go to Fabric(Power BI) portal, click on Settings -> Admin portal -> Developer Settings -> Embed content in apps.
-Choose Specific security groups (recommended) and add your security group to the list.
+13. Go to Fabric(Power BI) portal, click on Settings -> Admin portal -> Developer Settings.
+    Enable Admin Switches: Embed content in apps, Service principals can access read-only admin APIs, choose Specific security groups (recommended) and add your security group to the list (for both switches).
+15. On the left bar, go to Overview, and copy the Application (client) ID and Directory (tenant) ID to the configuration file (under "auth").

 ### Using Deligaded Token (Specific user):
 5. On the app's left bar click on API permissions.